 The Masterplan includes a thorough assessment of College buildings, facilities and use of spaces to ensure they meet current and future needs.
 A College working party was set up in 2023 to scrutinise and move forward the various elements of the Masterplan.
-Detailed fabric studies and a performance assessment of electricity and gas usage of College buildings and off-site accommodation have been undertaken during 2023.
+Detailed fabric studies and a performance assessment of electricity and gas usage of College buildings and off-site accommodation have been undertaken during 2023 and 2024.
 This allowed us to prioritise opportunities for reduction in energy usage and develop a phased roadmap to achieve net zero carbon.
-During 2024 we will continue developing the programme of works for the Masterplan, focusing on fabric and energy improvements to existing buildings.
-The tender process for the first major project is expected to start in the first half of 2024, subject to Governing Body approval.
+During 2024 we have continued developing the programme of works for the Masterplan, focusing on fabric and energy improvements to existing buildings.
+The first major fabric improvement project is expected to start with Dolphin Quad later in 2025.

 The longer-term plan is to move towards more self-generated energy, phasing out gas boilers and installing solar PV panels on suitable roofs.
-We are undertaking a feasibility study on creating a single energy centre on the College site with air source heat pumps.
+We undertook a feasibility study on creating a single energy centre on the College site with a mixture off ground and air source heat pumps.
+The detailed design process will continue through 2025.